About Me

 Advice

-I am happy to provide free advice on what records would help you in your own research of Union records.
+I am happy to provide free advice on what records would help you in your own research of Union records and whether I have information on a particular person.